Tiny Tim (musician): Early years

-The Singing Canary

-By the early 1950s, Tiny Tim had landed a job as a messenger at the New York office of Metro-Goldwyn-Mayer Studios, where he became ever more fascinated with the entertainment industry.
-He then entered a local talent show and sang "You Are My Sunshine" in his newly discovered falsetto.
-He started performing at dance club amateur nights under different names, such as "Texarkana Tex", "Judas K. Foxglove", "Vernon Castle", and "Emmett Swink."
-To stand out as a performer, he wore wild clothing, grew his hair long and wore pasty white face makeup, partly inspired by Rudolph Valentino.
-His mother did not understand Herbert's change in appearance and was intending to take her now-twentysomething son to see a psychiatrist at Bellevue Hospital until his father stepped in.
+In March 1951, Khaury landed a job as a messenger at the Loew's State Theatre, where he became ever more fascinated with the entertainment industry, and collected autographs from movie stars.
+Khaury continued to pursue his singing career, appearing in "amateur singing contests", as well as performing at the Loew's Christmas party.
+Khaury was discovered by Bud Friar, who became his manager and received "half of every award" Khaury won at talent shows.
+Friar remained his manager until December 1957.
+Khaury worked at the Loew's State Theatre for a year and a half before quitting and taking up various menial jobs, where he usually lasted anywhere from one day, to in one case, an hour, before quitting.
+In 1953, Khaury made his debut television appearance on the All-Night Show, hosted by Fred Robbins.
+Khaury performed "You Belong to Me" on the program, using his falsetto voice.
+He later entered a local talent show and sang "You Are My Sunshine" in falsetto, placing second.
+Afterwards, Khaury started performing at dance club amateur nights under different names, such as "Texarcana Tex", "Judas K. Foxglove", and "Emmett Swink".
+To stand out as a performer, he grew his hair long and wore pasty white face makeup, partly inspired by Rudolph Valentino.
+Khaury's mother did not understand his change in appearance and was intending to take her now-twentysomething son to see a psychiatrist at Bellevue Hospital until his father stepped in.